 People who have regular muscle pain or spasms might be deficient in vitamin D. This vitamin comes in many forms, including liquids, tablets, and capsules.
 You can also get it in foods like eggs, fish, and fortified milk.
 Getting regular exposure to sunlight is another way to get vitamin D!

 Magnesium is vital for human nutrition, as it maintains normal muscle and nerve function.
 Although it’s rare, early symptoms in people who are deficient in this mineral include muscle pain.
 This mineral is mostly found in foods such as bananas, almonds, legumes, and brown rice.
+It's also available as a supplement.

 Perhaps the best and most natural way to relax your muscles is to rest.
 Make sure to get lots of sleep, drink plenty of fluids, and try not to overwork the affected muscle.
 Using heat pads or ice packs on the muscle can provide immediate relief.
 Sometimes muscle spasms are due to over-stimulated muscles, and ice can help calm down the transmission of impulses from the brain to the overactive muscle.